Chevron bead

 Most of the Venetian chevron beads made for export to West Africa and to the Americas have layers in red, blue, and white.
 A smaller number of chevron beads were produced with other colors such as green, black and yellow.
 Venetian chevron beads have been traded throughout the world, most heavily in West Africa, where they were first introduced by Dutch merchants in the late 15th century.
 Some very small sized 7 layer Venetian chevron beads, also made during the late 15th century, are found exclusively in the Americas, mainly in Peru, and attributed to having been introduced by Christopher Columbus.
-Chevron beads are very popular collectors' items and they are still highly valued in present-day West Africa, where they continue to be worn for prestige and ceremonial purposes, and occasionally buried with the dead.
+Chevron beads are very popular collector's items and they are still highly valued in present-day West Africa, where they continue to be worn for prestige and ceremonial purposes, and occasionally buried with the dead.
 In addition to Italy, today chevron and rosetta/star beads are manufactured in India, China and the United States.

 When the bead making industries in India began making chevron beads during the 1980s, the star beads made in Purdalpur, one of the glass bead making centers, were made without the use of a mould, from prepared sections of hot strips of glass that were fused together to form a cane.
 Because of this method of manufacture, the points of the stars of these beads typically have slight indentations.

 Chinese chevron beads are made from moulded star canes like Venetian chevron beads.
 They have well-formed star patterns and imitate Venetian beads.

 The best known contemporary chevron bead makers are the chevron pioneer Art Seymour, from the United States, who has made chevron beads consisting of up to 19 layers, and Luigi Cattelan, from Murano, Italy.
 Chevron and rosetta/star beads can now be found in many different color combinations.